-The Spatial Land Use and Management Act (SPLUMA) and the Land Use Planning Act (LUPA), together with the Municipal By-Law on Land Use Planning and the National Building Regulations serve as the legislative framework for all land use planning and development.
+The Spatial Planning and Land Use Management Act, 2013 (Act No. 16of 2013) and The AbaQulusi Spatial Planning and Land Use Management By-law and Town Planning Scheme serve as the legislative framework for all land use planning and development.